garth/commandpost/readme.md

 * Create and configure boards
 * Manage board lanes
 * Manage board card types
+* Manage board permissions
 * Add, edit and order cards
 * Move cards between lanes
 * Add comments to cards
 * View changes by team members in near real-time
+* Filter cards displayed on the board

 If you find an bug, please open a github issue.

 Changelog
 ---------

+#### 1.0.0.beta.4

+* [fix] Moved flash messages to the bottom right
+* [fix] Disable drag and enable selection of text when card is being edited
+* [feature] Added roles for admin, board admin, board user
+* [feature] Added optional lane statistics
+* [feature] Various minor visual enhancements
+* [performance] Additional improvements to the performance of sorting and moving cards

 #### 1.0.0.beta.3